keegan-197/secure-programming/client/README.md

 Pressing the `Connect` button will connect to the server specified in the address box

 - This generates an RSA key pair and sets up your client with it, you do not need to enter your own key pair
-- This is potentially a negative, but its fine for now

 Before sending or receiving messages, you need to update the client list with the `Refresh` button